torbenschinke/wiz/README.md

 - [ ] Implement shared library for android, using go
 - [ ] Implement a cross platform GUI (e.g. JavaFX) for the command line application

+See the complete documentation in the [wiz-book](doc/wiz-book.adoc).

+The following documentation is deprecated and is currently rewritten and integrated into the wiz-book.

 # TOC
 * [wiz](#wiz)
 * [status](#status)